Stape

 Also available in

 With server-side tracking, your website first sends data to the cloud server.
-Next, the cloud server distributes data between third-party vendors and tracking platforms.
-The most popular server-side tracking platform is Google Tag Manager.
-They released their server-side tagging type of tracking in 2020.
-It is trendy at the onset of the cookieless era because it is one of the most reliable and privacy-friendly methods of tracking user behavior without relying on cookies.
+Next, the cloud server distributes the data you want to share between third-party vendors and tracking platforms according to your container settings.
+In other words, you control what data you send to your analytics or ad platform and what you don't.
+This is why setting up server-side tracking is one of the most reliable and privacy-friendly solutions for tracking user behavior without relying on cookies.

-Step 1.
-Set up Server Google Tag Manager container with Stape account
+Set up server-side tracking with Google Tag Manager container

 There are several tools you can use for setting up server-side tagging.
 Our choice is the server Google Tag Manager container.
 The main advantages of using sGTM, in our opinion, are: